Date and time notation in the United Kingdom: Time notation in English

+Spoken vs written time

 The 24-hour notation is used in timetables and on most digital clocks, but 12-hour notation is still widely used in ordinary life.
 The 24-hour notation is used more often than in North America – transport timetables use it exclusively, as do most legal documents – but not as commonly as in much of the non-English-speaking world.
-The BBC has been using 24-hour notation in its online radio and TV guides for many years, as do ITV and Channel 5, though Channel 4 still maintains 12-hour notation.